 - 4 – 3/16″ x 1 1/2″ Eye Bolts

 - 6 – 3/8″ x 1 1/2″ Hex Bolts

 - 4 – 3/8″-16 T-Nuts

 - 4 – 3/8″ Hex Nuts

 - 2 – 3/8″ x 2″ Hex Bolts

 - 2 – 3/8″ External Tooth Lock Washers

 - 2 – 3/8″ Acorn or Cap Nuts

 Note: Please watch the shipping costs of the products listed above.
 I included the links to help you, but the shipping fees on several of the items are high.

 Another alternative is to use Home Depot’s “Buy Online and Pick Up in Store” service.
-Click through my affiliate link for details.
+Click through for details.